Rifle Cowork opens its doors to the business community

 As a Western Slope consultant for several years, he sees the Rifle Cowork as a great place to foster and create an open business community.

-He said the coworking space can provide a space for young business owners and entrepreneurs to share and bounce ideas off one another and provides an open space to think in new years.
+He said the coworking space can provide a space for young business owners and entrepreneurs to share and bounce ideas off one another.

 “The community it creates is another part of the helping hand the SBDC wants to be a part of,” he said.